In this article, I analyze an event competed by both male and female Artistic gymnasts – the Gymnastics Vault (VT).

 It is very common to stack up block mats on the landing zone so that gymnasts can start to learn new vaults without worrying too much about the landing.
 Professional gym facilities also use foam pits to land in for the same reason.

 Generally speaking, male gymnasts are able to perform the hardest vaults at elite-level competitions.
 A gymnast who performs a new skill at a competition for the first time will have it named after them.
 New vaults have often been performed for the first time at international competitions.
 The world of gymnastics is always evolving and there are certain to be new difficulties added to vault in the future.

 The Yang Hak Seon is a front handspring (layout) triple twist named after the South Korean gymnast who first performed this vault at the 2011 World Championships.
 Yang Hak Seon has the nickname ‘The God of Vault’ and has won several world titles.

 Produnova.
 The Produnova is a handspring vault with a double tuck front somersault.
 Named after Yelena Produnova who first competed this vault in 1999 it has been nicknamed ‘the vault of death’ and is very rarely competed by gymnasts.

 Biles.
 The Biles is named after American gymnast Simone Biles which is probably no surprise!
-The Biles is a Yurchenko type vault as it uses the round-off on the springboard into a back handspring on the vault table.
+The Biles is a Yurchenko-type vault as it uses the round-off on the springboard into a back handspring on the vault table.
 However, Biles adds a half turn before her hands touch the vault and then does a double-twisting front salto.
-We first saw Simone Biles perform this vault at the 2018 world championship in Doha.
+We first saw Simone Biles perform this vault at the 2018 World Championships in Doha.

 Who are the best gymnasts at vault?

-Anyone who has a vault named after them must be good!
+Anyone who has a gymnastics vault named after them must be good!